 Overview of the Process

-- If the application is approved after being reviewed for eligibility, ISSS issues a DS-2019.
-(Individuals should allow 2-3 weeks for processing).
+- If the application is approved after being reviewed for eligibility, ISSS issues a DS-2019 to the department.
+(Allow up to 4 weeks for processing).

-This option often allows for the prospective exchange visitor to obtain their J-1 status more quickly.
-This process requires the individual to leave the U.S., apply for a J-1 entry visa at a U.S. consulate abroad, and then return to the U.S. to enter in the new J-1 status.
+This process requires the individual to leave the U.S., apply for a J-1 entry visa at a U.S. consulate in their home country, and then return to the U.S. to enter in the new J-1 status.

 Overview of the Process

-- If the application is approved after being reviewed for eligibility, ISSS issues a DS-2019.
-Individuals should allow 2-3 weeks for processing.
+- If the application is approved after being reviewed for eligibility, ISSS issues a DS-2019 to the department.
+(Allow up to 4 weeks for processing).

-- The applicant will follow the typical new J-1 scholar visa process and return to the U.S. in their J-1 status during their arrival grace period.
+- The applicant follows the typical new J-1 scholar visa process and returns to the U.S. in J-1 status.